-Our hotel, the Esplanade, was near the train station.
+Our hotel, the Esplanade, was near the train station and an ideal spot in Croatia with kids.
 We walked between there and the central pedestrian area (around Ban Jelačić Square) often, mainly through the parks but also zig-zagging through shopping areas.
 We loved Tkalciceva Street – most of our meals were at cafes along there.
 We also found a playground with snack vendors halfway up Tkalciceva Street near a small church – a perfect place to rest, play and munch.

 Our second night a storm started rolling in as we were walking back from dinner.
 The fountain at King Tomislav Square was blowing sideways, practically inviting people to run through the water and get soaked.
 My son joined several local kids in the fun.